Oneflare/twitch-emulator/README.md

 # twitch emulator project

 To build, make sure to set a team in Xcode.
 If SDL and/or the include directories are not found when opening project, delete them from the navigator (delete references only for include directory), and then add them again from the SDL directory (included in repo).
-Check out the video for more info
+Check out the video for more info.

 https://www.youtube.com/watch?v=WDkka5gY-zY
+twitch.tv/oneflare_dev

+This repo will continue to update as we work through the tutorial series.

 Oneflare is a tech startup, based in Sydney, Australia.
 We're always hiring!
 To learn more, check out oneflare.io